Scott Hogan: Birmingham City (loan)

 Hogan was recalled from Stoke City by Villa on 29 January 2020 and loaned straight out to another Championship club, city rivals Birmingham City, for what remained of the season.
 He started the next match, at home to Nottingham Forest, and scored the opening goal in a 2–1 win.
 He continued to score freely, playing in a 4–4–2 formation in partnership with Lukas Jutkiewicz, and finished his first month with six goals from seven Championship appearances, which included the winner at Barnsley, a late equaliser against Sheffield Wednesday, and both Birmingham's goals in a 2–2 draw away to Queens Park Rangers.
 His performances earned him the Championship Player of the Month award.
 By the time football was suspended because of the COVID-19 pandemic, he had seven goals from eight league matches.
 When it was confirmed that the season would be completed, his loan was extended to cover the remaining fixtures, but he failed to score after the resumption.

 Birmingham City

 Hogan rejoined Birmingham City on a four-year permanent contract on 16 September 2020; the fee was undisclosed.
 He was released at the end of the 2023–24 season.

 Milton Keynes Dons

 On 4 October 2024, Hogan joined League Two club Milton Keynes Dons.
-On 19 October 2024, Hogan scored his first goal for the club in a 3–1 away win over Morecambe.
+On 19 October 2024, he scored his first goal for the club in a 3–1 away win over Morecambe.

+Amid brief injury issues and competition for places, Hogan mainly featured as a substitute in his second season, making 21 appearances and scoring a single goal during a campaign in which the club achieved a second-placed finish and promotion to League One.
+He was later named as one of nine players to be released by the club at the conclusion of the 2025–26 season.

+Wigan Athletic

+On 12 September 2026, he joined EFL League One side Wigan Athletic on a short-term contract, which will initially last until January 2027.

+He made his debut for the Latics later that day in a goalless draw with Sheffield Wednesday at Hillsborough, coming on as a second half substitute for Sonny Perkins.